helium/HIP/Setting-CPI-Requirements-CBRS-Installations.md

 ## Unresolved Questions

-- How Nova Labs will use this information to better SAS registration.
+- How Nova Labs will use this information to better SAS authorization.

 ## Deployment Impact

-Current SAS registrations would not be effected.
+Current SAS authorization would not be effected.
 However if a re-CPI is required for those units either by means of moving the units or deviation of the GPS, a CPI ID will be required as part of the resubmitting for SAS registration.

 ## Success Metrics